infidelus/vine-orders-app/README.md

 This is a Python project so you will need to install Python if it is not already installed.
 I used 3.12 for my Docker setup but any recent version should work.
 See [Python.org](https://www.python.org/downloads/).
 Linux users should already have Python installed so can move straight to the next step.

 To install the dependencies in requirements.txt you will need pip.
-Please see https://pip.pypa.io/en/stable/installation/.
+Please see the [pip documentation](https://pip.pypa.io/en/stable/installation/).

 If you want to run this script as a Docker container you will also need to install Docker.
-Instructions can be found on the dockerdocs website - https://docs.docker.com/engine/install/.
+Instructions can be found on the [dockerdocs website](https://docs.docker.com/engine/install/).